 By Margaret Mastrogiacomo, EVP of Strategy

-This month, Google officially launches a new custom audiences feature, YouTube launches YouTube Shorts, and new Google insights might give hotel marketers the campaign inspiration they need.
+This month, Microsoft Ads makes promotion extensions available in time for the holidays, leverage CRM to drive ancillary revenue, and Facebook adds new shopping audiences.
 From Search to Social Media and Design, here are the top 5 things you need to know now in hotel digital marketing.

 Phone: (212) 782-3764